Crime in the United Arab Emirates: Cybercrime

 Incidents of cybercrime are increasing.
 In 2002, there was a 300% rise in computer hacking within six months.
 According to experts, the United Arab Emirates is among the top ten countries which are most vulnerable to attack by hackers.
 White-collar crime includes embezzlement of funds, fraud and bribery.

 Drugs

 The UAE is a drug transshipment country for traffickers due to its proximity to Southwest Asian drug producing nations.
 Drug trafficking is a major form of crime in the UAE, and the nation has a zero tolerance policy towards illegal drug use.
 Possession of the smallest amount of illegal drugs is punishable by a minimum of four years' imprisonment and a maximum punishment of death.

+A drug trafficking “supercartel” run by Edin “Tito” Gacanin of Bosnia and Herzegovina, was found operating via Durban and having headquarters in Dubai.
+He is a wanted criminal in the Netherlands, of which he holds a passport.
+On 12 January 2021, a container ship carrying 739.5 kilos of cocaine from Durban was caught in Rotterdam in the Netherlands.
+In November 2022, Gacanin was arrested in Dubai as a prime suspect in organising, brokering and financing the cocaine consignment from Durban.
+The Netherlands government raised an extradition requested for Gacanin.
+However, the Dubai authorities released him from custody two months after the arrest.
+The US described Gacanin as “one of the world’s most prolific drug traffickers” and imposed sanctions against him.
+The US Treasury also stated that Gacanin’s cartel is involved in money laundering and has close ties with the Kinahan Organised Crime Group, another drug cartel residing and running operations from Dubai.